Skip navigation

 Adam has published in leading journals such as Legal Studies, the European Law Review, and the European Human Rights Law Review.

-Adam's research is broadly concerned with human rights, constitutional law, legal theory, and property.
+Adam's research is broadly concerned with human rights, constitutional law, and legal theory.
 Adam is particularly interested in how courts use concepts such as proportionality to assess the infringement of fundamental rights.

 Adam is a member of the UKRI Talent Peer Review College.